-Summary of Change Reason Impact Withdrawal of 170.315 (f)(6): Transmission to Public Health Agencies - Antimicrobial Use and Resistance Reporting This criterion applies to technology in the inpatient setting while both NeoMed EHR versions are implemented in an ambulatory setting.
-This criterion will no longer be executed to demonstrate Real World certified capabilities for criteria where metrics are not available as initially planned.
-Withdrawal of 170.315 (g)(7): Application Access - Patient Selection Full adoption of certified relied upon software for standardized API for patient and population services This criterion will no longer be executed to demonstrate interoperability and the success rate of this certification criterion.
-Withdrawal of 170.315 (g)(8): Application Access - Data Category Request Full adoption of certified relied upon software for standardized API for patient and population services This criterion will no longer be executed to demonstrate interoperability and the success rate of this certification criterion.
-Withdrawal of 170.315 (g)(9): Application Access - All Data Request Full adoption of certified relied upon software for standardized API for patient and population services This criterion will no longer be executed to demonstrate interoperability and the success rate of this certification criterion.
+Summary of Change Reason Impact Application Access - Patient Selection upon software for standardized API for patient and population This criterion will no longer be executed to demonstrate interoperability and the success rate of this certification criterion.
+Application Access - Data Category Request ' This criterion will no longer be executed to demonstrate interoperability and the success rate of this certification criterion.
+Application Access - All Data Request upon software for standardized API for patient and population This criterion will no longer be executed to demonstrate interoperability and the success rate of this certification criterion.